MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

     ![Screenshot of the check mark.](./media/snapshot4.png "Check Mark")

-4. The technician is prompted to save the snapshot to the mobile device gallery, text chat, or both.
+4. The technician is prompted to save the snapshot to the mobile device gallery, call chat, or both.

     ![Screenshot of saving on snapshots.](./media/snapshot6a.png "Save snapshot")